-Can Coffee Get Rid of Your Headache?Click here to get our FREE weekly coffee lover newsletter!
+Can Coffee Get Rid of Your Headache?Subscribe to our FREE weekly emails on finding and brewing amazing coffee!

 Nothing will slow you down faster than a pounding headache.
 You know the headaches that I’m talking about.
 Headaches that are so bad you feel the pounding in your head every time your heart beats.
 When this happens to you, what do you normally do?
 Reach for the over the counter pain relief, of course.
 But what do you do if you don’t have any pain reliever handy?

 You may not have heard that coffee could actually help cure your headache before it gets out of hand and really ruins your day.
 This is due to the caffeine content present in each cup of coffee you drink.
-Studies have found that caffeine can actually help your body relieve the pain of a headache and it can also help your body more easily absorb various pain relievers that you take so you can get rid of that headache much faster.
+Conventional wisdom says caffeine can help relieve a headache, and it can also help your body more easily absorb various pain relievers that you take so you can get rid of that headache much more quickly.

 How it Works